kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 Upon successfully compiling the contract, print compiledCode and note 2 very important fields here.

 * compiledCode.contracts[':Voting'].bytecode: When Voting.sol is compiled, you will get this bytecode.
-This is the code that will be deployed to blockchain
+This is the code that will be deployed to the blockchain

-* compiledCode.contracts[':Voting'].interface: This interface of the contract (abi) shows that the contracy user what kind of methods are available in the contract.
-In the future you will use this when you would have to interact with the contract.
+* compiledCode.contracts[':Voting'].interface: This interface of the contract (abi) shows that the contract user what kind of methods are available in the contract.
+In the future, you will use this when you would have to interact with the contract.

 - We will now deploy the contract by creating a contract object.
 This object will be used to deploy and initiate contracts in the blockchain: